achirous/reedsy-challenge/README.md

 * run **npm install**
 * run **npm run server**

-Navigate to **reedsy-challenge-spa** open a terminal and follow the steps bellow:
+Then navigate to **reedsy-challenge-spa** open a terminal and follow the steps bellow:
 * run **npm install**
 * run **npm start**
 * navigate to the url prompted by the console.